Checklist

-Get ready for a great experience at the Atlanta Student Government Training Conference.
+Checklist for a great experience in Atlanta

 CONFERENCE LOCATION

-1. Raise money for conference
+1. Raise money

 Here are six ways to raise money to pay for this ASGA conference.